jtreeves/portfolio-react/README.md

 ### 2. Mock out basic functional components for all pages

 Since our portfolio will have separate pages for each section, we'll want to create separate components for each of them.
-Since they'll all be pages, lets group them together in their own folder.
+Since they'll all be pages, let's group them together in their own folder.

 Add a `pages` folder within your project's `src` folder.
 Within that folder, create separate files for each of the pages: Home, About, Contact, Resume, and Projects.
 Let's add functional components to each of those files.
 We'll build them out later, but for now let's just return a heading with the name of the page.